EO4wellness/T-I-L/python/SoloLearn/Python-for-Beginners.md

 * Viola.
 Each print statement will output its text on a new line.
 * Python code contains lots of references to Monty Python.
 * So you’ll see "spam" and "eggs" used as placeholder variables.
+* [My second code in this course](https://github.com/EO4wellness/T-I-L/blob/main/python/SoloLearn/code-scripts/SL_Hello-World-multi-line-example.py) this one adds a bit of personal flare (i.e. my love of learning other languages) to the original code, above.

 ### Simple Operations
 ### Data Types